 We monitor progress through suites and learning paths and generate emails to learners to encourage learners to study outstanding modules as appropriate.

 Badges are digital and can be posted on LinkedIn profiles, in LinkedIn posts, on Facebook pages and in Twitter feeds, and also in email signature panels, thereby showcasing the skills the learner achieved.
-Anyone clicking on a digital badge will see a display of information known as metadata similar to these sample badge credentials.
+Anyone clicking on a digital badge will see a display of information known as metadata similar to these sample badge credentials

 Martec issues credits for classes completed successfully.
 The credits earned can be reviewed in staff appraisals and targets set for the next year to encourage employees to keep up their skill development.

-Martec issues its own credits for its non-NASBA classes and has adopted a policy of calculating the credits a module earns using the NASBA model.
+Martec issues its own credits for its non-NASBA classes and has adopted a policy of calculating the credits a module earns using the NASBA process.
 This way, classes completed which later become NASBA certified, can be awarded NASBA credits with no change in values.

 The program provides benefits to both employers and learners.